thisisthedave/tasknotes/docs/HTTP_API.md

 ## Troubleshooting

 ### API Not Starting

 1. Check that API is enabled in settings
 2. Ensure port is not in use by another application
 3. Try different port (1024-65535)
 4. Check Obsidian console for errors

 ### Connection Refused

 1. Verify API is enabled and Obsidian is running
 2. Check correct port number
 3. Ensure using `http://` not `https://`
 4. Try `127.0.0.1` instead of `localhost`

 ### Authentication Errors

 1. Verify token matches exactly (case-sensitive)
 2. Include `Bearer ` prefix in Authorization header
 3. Check for trailing spaces in token

-## Development

-### API Versioning
-Current version: `1.0`

-Future versions will maintain backwards compatibility where possible.

-### Feature Requests
-Submit feature requests to the TaskNotes repository with the `api` label.

-### Contributing
-See the main TaskNotes repository for contribution guidelines.